efthymiosh/homelab/blog/002_OS_Installation/article.md

 +--------------------------------------+--------------------------------------+---------------+----------------------+----------------------+
 ```

-Looks like we're going to have to give tinkerbell some more love.
-Let's try and walk it step-by-step
-into a guide.
-This will be a good opportunity to convert the `docker-compose.yml` file into a set of
-nomad services, taking a step ahead towards the bootstrapped state.
-As this series is pretty much incoherent ramblings, the guide will be in a separate series. **Update:** You can find it [here](../TinkerbellGuide/article.md)
+It seems like the tinkerbell worker images (both `hook` and `OSIE`) are not working right with my hardware.
+I can't even get my keyboard to use the console directly.

 ## Next steps

+All this time would be better spent with a custom solution PXE-booting into an installer with whatever stock configuration the installer provides to get something working, and then using cloud-init to start things up.
+But this is what I realize after the fact, ofcourse.

 Having failed miserably with Tinkerbell, I installed Ubuntu Server with a USB stick.
-The installer
-apparently can fetch your ssh keys from your github username, not bad.
-Set up static IPs manually and
-good to go.
+The installer apparently can fetch your ssh keys from your github username, not bad.
+Set up static IPs manually and good to go.

 There is **a lot** of software to explore in this space.
-I think I'll work on it again when I don't
-feel pressured to move forward with the more exciting stuff!
+I think I'll work on it again when I don't feel pressured to move forward with the more exciting stuff!